Read this article summarized with

 When you need SOP software

-SOP software is the right choice when:
+Pick SOP software when:

 • Procedures don’t exist or are outdated.
 You need to create and maintain documentation, not deliver courses.